Infineon/mtb-example-psoc6-radar-presence/README.md

 </details>

+**Note:** To use this code example in ModusToolbox v2.4, please refer to [Infineon-XENSIVTM_KIT_CSK_BGT60TR13C-UserGuide](https://www.infineon.com/cms/en/product/evaluation-boards/kit_csk_bgt60tr13c/#!documents)

 ## Operation

 1. Mount radar wing board on the CYSBSYSKIT-DEV-01 kit and connect the board to your PC using the provided USB cable through the KitProg3 USB connector.

-2. Open a terminal program and select the KitProg3 COM port.
+2. Open a terminal program and select the [KitProg3](https://www.infineon.com/dgdl/Infineon-KitProg3_User_Guide-UserManual-v01_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f01221f1853)  COM port.
 Set the serial port parameters to 8N1 and 115200 baud.

 3. Program the board using one of the following: